10: How to Practice Situational Awareness

-So, while you need to be aware of your immediate surroundings, you need to be mindful of others areas too.
+So, while you need to be aware of your immediate surroundings, you need to be mindful of other areas too.
 You also should know what is going on in the world at large.
-For example, if you are a person of a certain nationality, you may need to know some places could be currently unsafe to visit.
+For example, if you are a person of a certain nationality, you may need to know some places that could be currently unsafe to visit.

 In other words, know before you go.
 Don’t go to unfamiliar areas without understanding at least a little bit about them.

 Passive awareness is being “kind of aware.”
 In other words, someone who is passively aware has a general idea that people are around.
-People who are passively aware, while knowing people are around, aren’t necessarily focusing on the details.
+People who are passively aware while knowing people are around aren’t necessarily focusing on the details.

 Therefore, the passively aware person may not be aware enough to identify threats.